NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 lunokhod1.
 That script initiates the jobs on the other machines (and itself).

-Builds are done on big-centos-64-5 and andey.
+Builds are done on big-centos-64-5 and amos.
 Each build is being tested on the same machine.
-In addition, the big-centos-64-5 build is also tested on lunokhod1, while the andey build is also tested on amos.
+In addition, the big-centos-64-5 build is also tested on lunokhod1, while the amos build is also tested on andey.

 The test process on lunokhod1 is the strictest, it will fail if any obtained results differ from the reference.
 The tests on other